arewhyaeenn/OOP_FLOW_OF_CONTROL/README.md

 As long as the boolean expression, called the **loop condition** remains `true`, the loop will keep repeating the statements in the **loop body**.
 The loop essentially works as follows:

-1. Evaluate the loop condition is `true`
+1. Evaluate the loop condition.
 2. If the loop condition is `true`, execute the instructions in the loop body, then start over on step 1.
 3. Otherwise, resume execution on the line after the loop body.

 Each repetition of the instructions in the loop body is called an **iteration**.
 To **iterate** is to go through an iteration.

-The snippet below should iterate 10 times; it should print out the numbers `0` through `9`, and should leave `i` with value `10` after the loop has completed.
+The snippet below should iterate 10 times; it should print out the numbers `0` through `9`.

 ```java
 int i = 0;